aazaff/quantitativeFossils.R/README.md

 The next module will add support for several dual-concept diversity indices (e.g., True Shannon's Entropy) to some of these modules.

++ v0.037 - Changed the package names to quantitativeFossils
 + v0.036 - Changed the ````ageRanges( )```` function so that it no longe rounds ages to the nearest million years.
 + v0.035 - Optimized the ````presenceMatrix( )```` and ````abundanceMatrix( )```` functions.
 It now produces an identical output at 30x faster.
 The arguments have been changed to make it clearer what makes up the rows and columns of the matrix.
 + v0.034 - Upgraded the ````cleanGenus( )```` function to [cleanRank( )](#cleanrank-), so that it will clean any taxonomic field - e.g., family, order - in addition to genus.